 If the mother wishes to seek child support for her child, then she must prove to the court that the person she claims to be the father is, in fact, the father of the child.
 Either the father could acknowledge that he is the father of the child or the court can request the alleged father to submit a DNA sample to be tested to determine if he is the father of the child.
 Only after the legal father-child relationship is established, can the father be required to pay child support.

-Whether you are a mother seeking to establish paternity so that you may seek child support or you are a father looking to establish a legal father-child relationship so you can receive parental rights, Attorneys Heather Johnston and Eli Heller can assist you in that matter.
-They handle all issues relating to Domestic Relations and Paternity Cases.
+Whether you are a mother seeking to establish paternity so that you may seek child support or you are a father looking to establish a legal father-child relationship so you can receive parental rights, Attorney Heather Johnston can assist you in that matter.
+She handles all issues relating to Domestic Relations and Paternity Cases.

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUIlawyer, a family law lawyer or wills, probate, trusts and estate planning lawyer, nor formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.